Learn Russian with these Resources

 Typing in Russian

 In terms of typing in Russian, for PC users, go here.
 Mac users, go to System Preferences –> Language and Text –> Input Sources and check “Russian – Phonetic” and “Show Input menu in Menu Bar”.
 Now you can touch type in Russian.
 The keys roughly correspond to their Russian equivalents, and the ones that don’t take about 5 minutes to learn.
-(And if you have a jailbroken iPhone, you can even set up this keyboard there, too!)

 The morphological analysis tool over at rinet.ru is extremely useful; you type in any word, even declined, and it will tell you all the forms of that word and where the stress lies in every declined form.